THE FUTURE OF PRINT MARKETING... IS PRINT REALLY DEAD?

 It’s a well-known fact that print advertising across tabloid and broadsheet newspapers has decreased in recent years.
 These same publications have typically made up their deficit on digital editions.
 However, there are always businesses that buck the trend; for example the UK-based Sunday Times Style magazine announced record revenue in 2016 and Vogue published its biggest edition in its 100-year history with 275 pages of advertising in March 2016.

 We offer print and online advertising, marketing services, hand deliveries to superyachts and mobile app advertising.
 However, despite huge growth in our digital products, we still publish four printed titles that generate the highest proportion of revenue for the business.
-Whilst I predict that this ratio will change in the future, it’s not set to happen just yet.
+Whilst we predict that this ratio will change in the future, it’s not set to happen just yet.

 We’re a media group, we’re geared up to adapt to market changes and we recognise that a marketing mix is where success lies.
 Steve Crowe, MD of Yachting Pages also firmly believes that captains and crew are still using Yachting Pages print because it’s one of the fastest ways of finding services in the superyacht industry, and to be fair, feedback and testimonials from crew back this theory up.